 A large four line backlit Liquid Crystal Display conveys measuring data and setup information.
 The menu structure allows the operator to modify all operational parameters by using keys on the front panel.
 A menu-lockout feature, with password protection, is available to prevent the unauthorized use of the meter.
-The M300 Multiparameter transmitter can be configured to use its 2 (4 on dual channel version) analog and/or 4 (6 on dual channel version) relay outputs for process control.
+The M300 Multiparameter transmitter can be configured to use its four analog and/or six relay outputs for process control.